-Our mission is to combine a deep and meaningful connection to the Earth with contemplative practices, workshops, and retreats as a means of supporting inner growth, transformation, innovative learning, and healing.
-Through a unique blend of wellness offerings, conscious food production, and Earth-centered educational and personal transformational experiences we are prepared to meet you exactly where you are.
+Our mission is to combine a deep and meaningful connection to the Earth with contemplative practices as a means of supporting inner growth, transformation, innovative learning, and healing.
+Through a unique blend of wellness offerings and conscious food production, we are prepared to meet you exactly where you are.

 At New Spring Farm, we invite you to leave the stresses of your daily life behind, to let go and relax, and receive the support and nourishment you’ve been longing for.

 History & Rebirth